Click. Hack. Click. Slash. Click. Loot. Repeat. Welcome, you're in the world of Diablo now.

 Brack added that as a mobile title, Immortal will, of course, be "different" and that it's not trying to replicate the PC experience" but promised "it’s going to be a good, authentic experience for the Blizzard games we bring to that platform."

 However, so great has been the animosity that Blizzard has had to show its hand for further titles earlier than expected.
-While it hasn’t explicitly stated that Diablo 4 is in development, it has said that Immortal is not the only Diablo game currently in the works.
-So expect, sooner or later, another fully fledged Diablo game to be revealed.
+Diablo 4 was officially announced at Blizzcon 2019 but, previous to this, Blizzard revealed that Immortal was not the only Diablo game currently in the works.

 Diablo Immortal pricing and in-game purchases